joaotavora/eglot/README.md

   One of the nicest things about Hyperbole is that it's available everywhere.
-Org-mode is a mode and its features are only available in *.org files.
+Org-mode is a mode and its features are only available in Org files.
 For instance if you dropped into `eshell' or `ansi-term' and did `ls', you can move point to any of the directory's contents, do M-RET (or Shift-Button2) and jump to that file.
 And that's just one example.
-  Note that this means that all Hyperbole functionality is available in *.org files as well.
+  Note that this means that all Hyperbole functionality is available in Org files as well.
 To me, except for the Hyperbole outliner, that means complementary not conflicting.
 It's Hyperbole *and* org-mode, not Hyperbole vs. org-mode.